errinlarsen/pontifex/README.markdown

 # Pontifex: a Solitaire Cipher implementation

-Pontifex provides a CLI interface to encrypt and decrypt messages utilizing [The Solitaire Ciphear](http://www.schneier.com/solitaire.html) as designed by Bruce Schneier and featured in Neal Stephenson's +Cryptonomicon+.
+Pontifex provides a CLI interface to encrypt and decrypt messages utilizing [The Solitaire Ciphear](http://www.schneier.com/solitaire.html) as designed by Bruce Schneier and featured in Neal Stephenson's *Cryptonomicon*.

 This implementation was developed as a solution to [Ruby Quiz #1](http://www.rubyquiz.com/quiz1.html)